Two Offensive Lob Strategies Every Senior Pickleball Player Should Know

 If you've been playing pickleball for a while, you know that the lob can be a game-changer.
 But here's the thing: most recreational players treat it as a defensive last resort.

 According to Tony Roig, a senior professional player and coach at Better Pickleball Academy, the lob is actually one of your most powerful offensive weapons, especially if you're 50 or older.
+In a recent video, Roig breaks down two specific lob strategies that he uses in competitive doubles play to put opponents in tough spots and win points.

 Most players think of the lob as something you hit when you're in trouble.
 You're pushed back, your opponent is at the net, and you need to buy time.
-That's the defensive lob, and it has its place.

 But Roig flips the script.
-He uses the lob as an offensive tool to create chaos and seize control of the rally.
+He uses the offensive lob as an offensive tool to create chaos and seize control of the rally.
 The key difference?
 Timing and placement.

 When you hit an offensive lob, you're not just getting the ball over your opponent's head.
 You're forcing them into a position where they have to make a difficult decision, recover quickly, or leave their partner exposed.